-* primary allocation

 ** secondary allocation

 Based on Contribution ECC/CPG12(2011) 055 CPG12-8 agreed to shift the proposed allocation in the band 12100 – 12200 kHz to the band 12110 – 12210 kHz.

-The upgrade of mobile service in adjacent band as a consequence of the new radiolocation service was questioned by several countries, but it was finally decided
+The issue of upgrade of mobile service in adjacent band as a consequence of the new radiolocation service allocation was raised by some countries.
+After discussion, CPG decided to keep such upgrade in case of the bands allocated to radiolocation services and for the bands which are immediately adjacent to this new allocations.

 Statement from the Russian Federation